- Books, Literature, and Writing»

 "You work at the crab factory don't you?" people would inquire, turning their noses away in disgust.

 "What makes you think that?"
-Frances would quip and then just for a laugh she would start to walk sideways with both arms positioned in front of her like a pair of crab pincers.
+Frances would quip and then just for a laugh she would start walking sideways with both arms positioned in front of her like a pair of crab pincers.

 I remember the graffiti some witty employee had scrawled on the toilet wall: